-Patients with hepatic impairment have decreased clearance of amlodipine with resulting increase in AUC of approximately 40-60% [8].
-On average, in patients with mild to moderate chronic liver disease exposure (measured by AUC values) to valsartan is twice that found in healthy volunteers (matched by age, sex and weight) [14].
-Care should be exercised in patients with liver disease (see sections 4 Dosage and administration, and 6 Warnings and precautions).
+Patients with hepatic impairment have decreased clearance of amlodipine with resulting increase in AUC of approximately 40-60%.
+On average, in patients with mild to moderate chronic liver disease exposure (measured by AUC values) to valsartan is twice that found in healthy volunteers (matched by age, sex and weight).
+Care should be exercised in patients with liver disease (see section DOSAGE REGIMEN AND ADMINISTRATION and also section WARNINGS AND PRECAUTIONS).